-(a) Any building or network utility with a height of more than 7 metres, or earthworks on any land shown or specified as an Outstanding Natural Feature and Landscape on the Planning Maps, except for earthworks on land that is within the Coastal Outstanding Natural Feature and Landscape that are permitted, limited discretionary, or discretionary activities.

-Note: Bundling of class of consent will not be applied where a line crosses a stream that is an Outstanding Natural Feature and Landscape.

-(b) Any wind energy facility on any land within an Outstanding Natural Feature and Landscape on the Planning Maps.
+- (a) Any building or network utility with a height of more than 7 metres, or earthworks on any land shown or specified as an Outstanding Natural Feature and Landscape on the Planning Maps, except for earthworks on land that is within the Coastal Outstanding Natural Feature and Landscape that are Permitted, Restricted Discretionary, or Discretionary activities. - Note: Bundling of class of consent will not be applied where a line crosses a stream that is an Outstanding Natural Feature and Landscape. - (b) Any wind energy facility on any land within an Outstanding Natural Feature and Landscape on the Planning Maps.